Kevinnoel2501/KevinNoelDevops25/16 - Cost optimization/CostOptimization.md

 # Azure Cost Optimization

-During this assessment, we looked at all the types of resources we are being charged for and if this wasn't a free tier but a actual org resources the identified areas where costs can be optimized.
+During this assessment, Looking at all the types of resources we are being charged for and if this wasn't a free tier but a actual org resources the identified areas where costs can be optimized.
 The main areas are:

 - **Azure DevOps licenses**
 - **App Service Plans**